Beth Walker (judge): Impeachment

+Retirement

+In April 2025 it was announced that Walker would retire effective June 27, 2025.

 Affiliations

 Walker is a 1999 graduate of Leadership West Virginia and past Chair of that organization's Board of Directors.
 She also is a past president of the board of Kanawha Pastoral Counseling Center.
 She is past Board Chair and current board member of Girl Scouts of Black Diamond Council.

 Personal

 She is married to Mike Walker, an attorney and former executive vice president of Cecil I. Walker Machinery Co.
 They reside in Charleston, West Virginia.